The Chair (Aintree Racecourse)

 The Chair has also claimed the life of the only human fatality in a Grand National when Joseph Wynne, the son of former winning jockey Denny Wynne, was badly injured in a fall at the fence during the 1862 running.
 Although taken alive from the course to the nearby Sefton Arms pub, he died hours later, never having regained consciousness.
 Former winning jockey George Ede, who rode under the name Mr. Edwards, also lost his life in a fall at the fence in 1872, albeit not in a Grand National.
 In the 1964 Grand National, rider Paddy Farrell fractured his spine in a fall at The Chair.
-His plight highlighted the lack of support for jockeys who are badly injured in racing, leading to the creation of the injured jockeys' fund.
+His plight highlighted the lack of support for jockeys who are badly injured in racing, leading to the creation of the Injured Jockeys' Fund.

 The fence has caught out numerous Grand National winners over the years, including Russian Hero (1951), Ayala (1964), Rubstic (1980) and Silver Birch (2006).

-The Chair receives its name from the chair once sited alongside the fence, at which a distance judge would sit when races used to be run in heats.
+The Chair receives its name from the chair once situated alongside the fence, at which a distance judge would sit when races used to be run in heats.
 Horses that tailed off too far were disqualified from later heats.
 In the 19th century the fence was more widely known as The Monument, but this term began to fall out of favour during the 1890s, although it was still occasionally used in the press up to and during the 1920s.